n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

-We numerically implement this function by truncating the infinite sum (e.g., only considering indices $i$ such that $|i|\leq 3$) and taking the input modulo $2\pi$.
-Importantly, we also include a second-order term in $\ve$ as part of the forcing function.
-This choice reflects the assumption that strong perturbations in nature do not necessarily scale linearly.
-Thus, the forcing function used throughout this section is given by,

-where $\bar{p}$ is the mean of $p$ on $[0,2\pi/\omega_Y)$.
-The large second-order term is chosen so that the forcing function exhibits a large deformation in its second-order term.
-This choice will help us verify the accuracy of the non-linear terms in the scalar reduction.
-A plot of the forcing function is shown in Figure \ref{fig:forcing_function} for various values of $\ve$.
+The factor of 2.7 keeps the function approximately order $O(1)$ and the cubic power gives the function a slight pulsatile form to more closely resemble action potentials.
+We include a nonlinear effect in perturbation strength $\ve$ to reflect the assumption that perturbations in nature do not necessarily scale linearly: } The relatively large second-order term is chosen so that the forcing function exhibits a large deformation in its second-order term.
+This choice will help us verify the accuracy of the non-linear terms in the scalar reduction in biologically relevant cases.
+A plot of the forcing function \eqref{eq:force} is shown in Figure \ref{fig:forcing_function} for various values of $\ve$.